sabslikesobs/pip.wtf/README.md

     if os.path.exists(t): return
     os.system(" ".join([sys.executable, "-m", "pip", "install", "-t", t, command]))

+# Now you just run pip_wtf('the stuff you would put into pip install').
+# This single script runs in all the environments I've set up for it on GitHub Actions,
+# so I'm using sys.version_info to change the dependencies depending on the Python version.

 import sys
 if sys.version_info >= (3, 5):
     # You gotta shell-escape your requirements if they would break on the terminal.